 In sum, if the trust gives anyone discretion to make income or principal available to the benefits applicant, then the trust likely fails the any circumstances test.
 With that in mind, if you want a Medicaid asset protection trust, then you must be prepared to give away all of your right to income and/or principal.
 That reality gets us back the original answer to the question of whether to use a trust.
 The answer is “maybe.”

 Recently I met with a family where an irrevocable income trust was established years ago.
 Ostensibly, the purpose was to protect trust principal in the event the settlors needed nursing home care.
 As events turned out, they didn’t go to a nursing home; they went assisted living which is private pay in Georgia.
 The trust principal, assuming the trust was properly administered, was unavailable to help with those expenses.
 The lesson here is that when we do advance planning, we have to make assumptions.
-Sometimes those assumptions are correct and sometimes life takes an unexpected turn at Albuquerque.
+Sometimes those assumptions are correct and sometimes life takes a wrong turn in Albuquerque.